top of page

 Keeping Kids Connected

-Keeping Kids Connected helps military children build strong relationships with their parents, grandparents, and God.
+Keeping Kids Connected helps active-duty military children build strong relationships with their parents, grandparents, and God.
 These unsung heroes of the military face unique challenges and make significant sacrifices, even though they do not choose to serve.
 Their frequent separations from loved ones strain relationships and affect their well-being.
 We are deeply moved by their challenges and committed to keeping them connected and thriving, wherever their service takes them.

-About KKC
+ABOUT KKC

 Our Mission

-2. Building Strong Foundations: Supporting their personal development and laying the groundwork for future success.
+Supporting their personal development and laying the groundwork for future success.

-3. Nurturing Spiritual Growth: Assisting in the establishment of a meaningful relationship with God and ensuring they stay engaged with their faith community.
+Assisting in the establishment of a meaningful relationship with God and ensuring they stay engaged with their faith community.

-To achieve our mission, we are gifting military kids with personalized and customized, yearlong adventure stories featuring their loved ones through The "Adventures Of" Series.
+To achieve our mission, we are gifting active military kids with personalized and customized, yearlong adventure stories featuring their loved ones through The "Adventures Of" Series.
 This unique and interactive experience strengthens bonds, deepens relationships, and reminds the child that their parent is always thinking of them and loves them.

 Military Kids Suffer